Philanthropic Investment in Arkansas Kids Scholarship Program

 Arkansas’s tax-credit scholarship program has the potential to help hundreds of students access schools that are the right fit for them, but policymakers could do much more to expand educational opportunity.

 Eligibility for the scholarships is limited to public school students from families earning up to 200 percent of the federal poverty line, making it one of the more restrictive means-tested educational choice programs in the nation.
-Only 39 percent of Arkansas students are eligible for a scholarship.
+About two in five Arkansas students are eligible for a scholarship.

 Average scholarship amounts are relatively high, funded at 80 and 90 percent, respectively, of Arkansas’s base student funding depending on grade level.
 Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, which should help promote donations.
 However, only $2 million in tax credits are available annually, which is less than 0.01 percent of Arkansas’s total K–12 revenue.